Tumbleweeds (comic strip): Appearances in other media

 Tumbleweeds was to be one of the strips animated in Filmation's 1978 series Fabulous Funnies (along with Broom-Hilda, Nancy, Alley Oop and others) and was included in the series' premiere episode with Alan Oppenheimer doing the voice of the title character.
 However, after the first episode aired, it was learned that Filmation lacked the rights to use the property, and the segment was removed from future episodes.

 Tumbleweeds made another animated appearance in The Fantastic Funnies, a 1980 television special that showcased numerous comic strips.
 One of the strips was animated, courtesy of Bill Melendez Productions.

 Tumbleweeds Gulch became an MGM Grand Adventures Theme Park attraction, and the strip also was the basis for a Las Vegas stage show.
 In 1983, Tumbleweeds was adapted into a musical comedy for high school productions by the same company that adapted the strip Luann.

 Book collections

 The following is a list of US book collections, all of them mass-market paperbacks from Fawcett Gold Medal Books except as noted, including book number (from the cover) and publication date.
-They are ordered by publication date rather than ISBN number.
-A list in an outdated archived webpage from Geocities, by Tom Ryan himself, is in yet another order.
+They are ordered by publication date rather than ISBN.
+A list in an outdated archived webpage from GeoCities, by Tom Ryan himself, is in yet another order.